kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 We propose to extend KCP and MachineDeployment rollout workflows to call External Update Extensions, if defined.

 Initially, this feature will be implemented without making API changes in the current core Cluster API objects.
 It will follow Kubernetes' feature gate mechanism.
-All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.
+All functionality related to in-place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.
 It is disabled unless explicitly configured.

 This proposal introduces three new Lifecycle Hooks named `CanUpdateMachine`, `CanUpdateMachineSet` and `UpdateMachine` for communication between CAPI and external update implementers.